 The Quality of Life Explorer is an interactive mapping tool to explore the social, housing, economic, environmental, and safety conditions in Charlotte and Mecklenburg County.
 Local residents, businesses, service providers, government agencies, realtors, universities and more can use the Explorer to learn more about the county and its neighborhoods, develop programs and services, and plan for the future.

-The Institute for Social Capital, Inc. was founded by the UNC Charlotte Foundation in 2004 and merged with the UNC Charlotte Urban Institute in March 2012.
-Its mission is to provide social resources that advance University research and increase the community’s capacity for data-based planning and evaluation.
+The Institute for Social Capital, Inc. was founded by the UNC Charlotte Foundation in 2004 and merged with the UNC Charlotte Urban Institute in 2012.
+Its mission is to provide social resources that advance university research and increase the community’s capacity for data-based planning and evaluation.

 For the first time, the Institute has named a cohort of seven Faculty Fellows teams to conduct research projects and work alongside local stakeholders to identify solutions for some of the pressing needs and issues facing the greater Charlotte region.

 The Transportation Information Management System (TIMS) provides N.C. public school systems a key resource for routing and scheduling buses.
 It is a collaboration among the UNC Charlotte Urban Institute, the North Carolina Department of Public Instruction (NCDPI) and the Institute for Transportation Research and Education (ITRE) at North Carolina State University.

 The Center for Transportation Policy Studies (CTPS) is dedicated to the study of transportation-related issues and policy.
 The Center conducts research that results in efficient investments and sound decisions for multimodal transportation systems and services.